codenart/codenart.github.io/_posts/2-css/2017-08-24-css-4-container-types.md

 Ex: headings, paragraphs, div, nav, etc...

 `inline` containers won't take space, they keep their size as small as possible (just wrapping around the content inside).
+Web browsers treat the containers as texts (words).
 This container-type can NOT be sized.
 Ex: links, span, etc...

-`inline-block` containers have the default look like `inline` containers.
+`inline-block` containers are special.
+Web browsers treat them as `inline` containers.
-But they can be sized as `block` containers.
+But they can also be sized as `block` containers at once.
 Ex: buttons, images, etc...

 ## Changing Type of a container